-RMA has several other performance activities that contribute to the goal of improving the workplace as shown below:

-- RMA continues to modernize its Information Technology (IT) infrastructure, allowing the organization to accomplish its mission more efficiently. - As part of the USDA Secretary's Signature Process Improvement Effort, RMA sponsored internal process improvement projects that increased efficiency in 2016 using Lean Six Sigma methodology.
+RMA has several performance activities that contribute to the goal of improving the workplace including modernizing its Information Technology (IT) infrastructure, allowing the organization to accomplish its mission more efficiently.

-An example of RMA improvements is a new review process known as the AIP Performance Review (APR).
+An example of RMA improvements is a new review process known as the APR.
 This is a primary tool for assessing AIP compliance with the SRA, FCIC policies and procedures, and related laws and regulations.
 The APR connects evaluation tools to specific laws and regulations in a consistent and standard process.